-In 1996 Estonia and the UK signed an intergovernmental agreement on co-operation in education, science, and culture.
-Within the past dozen years we have developed a systematic and carefully planned strategy for introducing Estonian culture in the United Kingdom.
+Estonia and the UK have signed an intergovernmental agreement on co-operation in education, science, and culture (1996).
+Within the past decade we have developed a systematic and carefully planned strategy for introducing Estonian culture in the United Kingdom.

 Recently, more Estonian authors have been published e.g Tõnu Õnnepalu’s “Border State” (“Piiririik”)(2000, Northwestern University Press).
 The works of Kristiina Ehin, Doris Kareva, Imbi Paju, Ly Seppel, A.-H. Tammsaare, Mati Unt, and Livia Viitol have been published by Norvik Press, Oleander Press, Lapwing Publications, Coiscéim, and others.
 In 2005, Andres Ehin’s “Poems” (“Luuletused”)(Southword Editions) was published, in 2007 Viivi Luik’s novel “The Beauty of History” (“Ajaloo ilu”)(Norvik Press), in 2009 Tammsaare’s “The New Devil of Põrgupõhja”.
 In 2009 Kristiina Ehin’s poetry compilation in Welsh was published by Barddas Publications.
 In 2010 the Arc Publications published two books of Estonian poetry: Kristiina Ehin’s “The Scent of Your Shadow” and Doris Kareva’s “A Shape of Time”.
 In recent years Kristiina Ehin, Doris Kareva, Jürgen Rooste, Asko Künnap and Karl Martin Sinijärv have participated in the well-known Cheltenham and Ledbury festivals.